Springfield race riot of 1908: Scott Burton

 Scott Burton, a 65-year-old black man, had a small barbershop, located at 12th and Madison, that catered exclusively to white clientele.
 Around 2:30 a.m., Burton had been at home with his family, and his wife, Kate (née Qualls), when the mob, offering bounties of "twenty-five dollars for a nigger!" approached his home and threatened them.
 Burton allegedly fired a warning shot out over the crowd, further enraging them.
 Moments later, the mob rushed into his home:

 The mob beat Burton (who was falsely identified in some reports as "Charles Hunter") until his head was "a bloody lacerated mass of flesh.
 While he was unconscious, they then tied a rope around his neck and dragged him one block south, to Madison and Twelfth streets, to a tree near his barbershop, as men and women spat on him.
 The mob, including Mabel Hallam's husband, William, sought to lynch Burton, with one of the mob participants calling out, "Get the rope."
 However, the mob did not have any rope on hand.
 Someone grabbed a nearby clothesline, wrapped it around Burton's neck.
 They then stripped off his clothes and pulled the clothesline up, over the tree, and hanged him.
 After he was dead, the mob mutilated his body, riddling it with 30 bullets, slashing it with knives, and attempting to set it on fire.
 Children played with Burton's body, swinging it back and forth on the tree, while the mob shouted: "We've got one, hurrah!
 Look at that nigger swing!"
 They then danced around it.

 The mob then burned down Burton's barbershop.
-As it burned, mob members raced to ensure the fire didn't spread to the adjoining white businesses.
+As it burned, mob members raced to ensure the fire did not spread to the adjoining white businesses.

 Burton would later be blamed for his own death, by Governor Deneen, who suggested that Burton incensed the mob when he fired a warning shot, trying to protect his family and property.